daveohua/tassomai-automation-linux/README.md

 - Enter Tassomai password
 - You can provide options such as 'Only do a maximum of X quizes' or 'Finish when daily/bonus goal complete'.
 - Start Automation!
+- At the end of the automation, it will provide stats such as if daily/bonus goal is complete, time it took, correct/incorrect answers and total quizes complete.

 # How It Works
 - Due to multiple attemps of unsuccessfully trying to use the `requests` libary to automate tassomai, the `selenium` libary is used instead.